-- 1. The Appointment and Remuneration Committee will be comprised of a minimum of three (3) and a maximum of five (5) non-executive Directors.
-At least two of the members of the Committee must be independent Directors. - 2.
-The appointment and removal of Committee members will be carried out by the Board of Directors on proposal of the Chairman.
+The Appointment and Remuneration Committee is comprised of a minimum of three (3) and a maximum of five (5) non-executive Directors.
+At least two of the members of the Committee must be independent Directors.

+The appointment and removal of Committee members is carried out by the Board of Directors on proposal of the Chairman.

-The Appointment and Remuneration Committee may require the attendance of the Company's Chief Executive Officer or any officer or employee at its meetings.
+The Appointment and Remuneration Committee require the attendance of the Company's Chief Executive Officer or any officer or employee at its meetings.

-The members of the Appointment and Remuneration Committee will leave office when they leave office as directors or when so resolved by the Board of Directors.
+The members of the Appointment and Remuneration Committee leave office when they leave office as directors or when so resolved by the Board of Directors.

-The Chairman of the Committee will be elected by the Board of Directors from among those members of the Committee that are independent Directors.
+The Chairman of the Committee is elected by the Board of Directors from among those members of the Committee that are independent Directors.

-The Secretary of the Board of Directors will act as Secretary of the Committee.
+The Secretary of the Board of Directors act as Secretary of the Committee.
 In his absence, the Deputy Secretary, if any, will act, or in his absence the member of the Committee that it designates.